IBM AIX: Apple Network Servers

-The Apple Network Server (ANS) systems were PowerPC-based systems designed by Apple Computer to have numerous high-end features that standard Apple hardware did not have, including swappable hard drives, redundant power supplies, and external monitoring capability.
-These systems were more or less based on the Power Macintosh hardware available at the time but were designed to use AIX (versions 4.1.4 or 4.1.5) as their native operating system in a specialized version specific to the ANS called AIX for Apple Network Servers.
+The Apple Network Server (ANS) systems are PowerPC-based systems designed by Apple Computer to have numerous high-end features that contemporary standard Apple hardware does not have, including swappable hard drives, redundant power supplies, and external monitoring capability.
+These systems are more or less based on the Power Macintosh hardware available at the time but designed to use AIX (versions 4.1.4 or 4.1.5) as their native operating system in a specialized version specific to the ANS called AIX for Apple Network Servers.

-AIX was only compatible with the Network Servers and was not ported to standard Power Macintosh hardware.
+AIX is only compatible with the Network Servers and was not ported to standard Power Macintosh hardware.
 It should not be confused with A/UX, Apple's earlier version of Unix for 68k-based Macintoshes.

 POWER ISA/PowerPC/Power ISA-based systems

 The release of AIX version 3 (sometimes called AIX/6000) coincided with the announcement of the first POWER1-based IBM RS/6000 models in 1990.

 AIX v3 innovated in several ways on the software side.
-It was the first operating system to introduce the idea of a journaling file system, JFS, which allowed for fast boot times by avoiding the need to ensure the consistency of the file systems on disks (see fsck) on every reboot.
-Another innovation was shared libraries which avoid the need for static linking from an application to the libraries it used.
-The resulting smaller binaries used less of the hardware RAM to run, and used less disk space to install.
-Besides improving performance, it was a boon to developers: executable binaries could be in the tens of kilobytes instead of a megabyte for an executable statically linked to the C library.
-AIX v3 also scrapped the microkernel of AIX v2, a contentious move that resulted in v3 containing no PL/8 code and being somewhat more "pure" than v2.
+It is the first operating system to introduce the idea of a journaling file system, JFS, which allows for fast boot times by avoiding the need to ensure the consistency of the file systems on disks (see fsck) on every reboot.
+Another innovation is shared libraries which avoid the need for static linking from an application to the libraries it used.
+The resulting smaller binaries use less of the hardware RAM to run, and used less disk space to install.
+Besides improving performance, executable binaries can be in the tens of kilobytes instead of a megabyte for an executable statically linked to the C library.
+AIX v3 also scrapped the microkernel of AIX v2, a contentious move that resulted in v3 containing no PL.8 code and being somewhat more "pure" than v2.